anusha-murali/anusha-murali.github.io/network_flows.md

 Edmonds-Karp differs from Ford-Fulkerson in that it chooses the next augmenting path using BFS with the weight of 1 for every edge.
 So, if there are multiple augmenting paths to choose from, Edmonds-Karp will be sure to choose the shortest augmenting path from the source to the sink.

-## 2. Network flow as a linear program.
+## 2. Network flow as a linear program

 Let $f_{uv}$ be the amount of flow sent along the edge $(u, v)$ and $c_{uv}$ be the capacity of the edge $(u, v)$.
 We want to maximize the flow into the sink subject to the following conditions:
 1. **Capacity**: $f_{uv} \leq c_{uv}$.